Correctness Forensics for Batch Speculative Decoding: Diagnosing the Ragged Tensor Problem: Experiments

 \paragraph{Models.} To demonstrate generality, we evaluate three target–draft pairs: Vicuna-7B/68M~\citep{zheng2023judging}, Qwen3-8B/0.6B~\citep{qwen3}, and GLM-4-9B/0.6B~\citep{glm2024chatglm}.
 Unless otherwise noted, experiments use NVIDIA A100 80GB GPUs, PyTorch 2.7, HuggingFace Transformers 4.51.3, five draft tokens per speculation round, and greedy decoding for determinism.

-\paragraph{Evaluation and Datasets.} We use SpecBench~\citep{xia-etal-2024-unlocking}, focusing on the first turn of each conversation because our evaluation targets offline batch inference rather than multi-turn interaction.
+\paragraph{Evaluation and Datasets.} We use SpecBench~\citep{xia-etal-2024-unlocking}, a widely adopted benchmark for speculative decoding research.
 We also use Multi30k~\citep{multi30k} for a controlled \oursx study that contrasts random sampling with an identical-length subset, isolating sequence-length diversity as the driver of grouping rate.
-For the main evaluation, we measure: (1) \textit{Throughput}: tokens/s across batch sizes; and (2) \textit{Correctness}: exact-match rate (full-sequence equivalence with non-speculative decoding) and partial-match rate (fraction of tokens matching until the first divergence).
+For the main evaluation, we measure: (1) \textit{Throughput}: tokens/s across batch sizes; and (2) \textit{Output Equivalence}: exact-match rate (full-sequence equivalence with non-speculative decoding) and partial-match rate (fraction of tokens matching until the first divergence).
 The partial-match metric helps localize failure modes—early divergence typically indicates position-ID or KV-cache misalignment.